Kentico/kc-zapierapp/README.md

 ### Creating the Zap

-To reduce the amount of manual work that needs to be done, we want Zapier to create a calendar item and send emails whenever an Event is published in Kontent.
+To reduce the amount of manual work that needs to be done, we want Zapier to create a calendar item and send emails whenever an Event is published in Kontent.ai.

 #### Step 1